Persecution of Biharis in Bangladesh

 A map showing the distribution of Urdu-speaking Bihari communities in Bangladesh.

-Within the context of the conflict in Bangladesh, the term "Bihari" implies the migrants predominantly from the Indian state of Bihar and West Bengal, who headed for then East Pakistan, after the partition of India in 1947.
-Later on, all Urdu-speaking people, even the Punjabis, Pathans, Sindhi and Baloch from West Pakistan, who were posted to East Pakistan or settled in the Eastern Wing were labeled as Biharis by Bengalis.
+The Bihari minority in Bangladesh have experienced widespread discrimination.
+Within Bangladesh, the term Bihari implies the Urdu-speaking migrants from the Indian state of Bihar who settled in East Pakistan after the partition of India in 1947.
+Later on, all Urdu-speaking people, including Punjabis, Pathans, Sindhis and Baloch from West Pakistan, who were posted to East Pakistan or settled there were labeled as Biharis by Bengalis.